goosinator868/propbox/README.md

 Cards in ZenHub apply here.

 ## Done Done Criteria
-Implementation is done done when:
-A code issue is officially resolved permanently when:
+An feature is officially resolved permanently when:
  |-------------------------------------------------------------|
  |Internal documentation is complete                           |
  |The code is well tested for edge cases                       |